OAuth2 Token Administration

 Adding a token will generates a YAML configuration in the database.
 This file has a specific format depending upon the provider and can be exported, modified, and imported as needed by the configuration or for migration (see below).
-We include basic formatting templates for the email providers, Google and Microsoft (Common, Consumer, and Organization).
+We include basic formatting templates for the email providers, Google and Microsoft.
 The configuration is all done comfortably in the web interface, and you may generate as many service tokens as needed for your accounts.

 After configuration, it may be necessary to edit the endpoints manually, as the service provider can change the requirements at any time.

 New in version 6.4.4:

 Enter the endpoints required for authorization, token, and token refresh.